serenita-org/vero/docs/docs/introduction/faqs.md

       - beacon nodes - e.g. keeping track of validator duties
       - remote signer - signing validator duties

-    Python has many strengths that make it the perfect choice for Vero:
+    Python was chosen because of the many strengths that make it the perfect choice for Vero:

     - Simplicity